michalprzybyla/hedera-cli/src/plugins/topic/README.md

 # Topic Plugin

-Complete topic management plugin for the Hedera CLI following the plugin architecture (ADR-001).
+Complete topic management plugin for the Hedera CLI following the plugin architecture.

 ## 🏗️ Architecture